 40. Researching the Taboo: Reflections on an Ethno-autography

 Tony E. Adams is a Professor and Chair of Communication at Bradley University, USA.

-Stacy Holman Jones is Professor in the Centre for Theatre and Performance at Monash University, Australia.
+Stacy Holman Jones is Professor in the Sir Zelman Cowen School of Music and Performance at Monash University, Australia.

 Carolyn Ellis is Distinguished University Professor Emerita at the University of South Florida, USA.